What have the Tory leadership candidates said about climate change? Voting records of PM hopefuls

 The fight to be the next Conservative leader and Prime Minister has been narrowed down to five candidates.

-Kemi Badenoch, Penny Mordaunt, Rishi Sunak, Liz Truss, and Tom Tudendhat are the last MPs standing in the race.
+Kemi Badenoch, Penny Mordaunt, Rishi Sunak, Liz Truss, and Tom Tugendhat are the last MPs standing in the race.

-Ever since Boris Johnson announced he would resign, each leader hopeful has been announcing their priorities if they become Prime Minister.
+Ever since Boris Johnson announced he would resign, each leader hopeful has been revealing their priorities if they become Prime Minister.

 However, not much has been spoken about one of the most significant issues of our time – and a key priority for voters.